microsoft/TypeScript/doc/spec.md

 }
 ```

-Note that the ‘x’ and ‘y’ parameters are known to be subtypes of the constraint ‘Comparable’ and therefore have a ‘compareTo’ member.
+Note that the 'x' and 'y' parameters are known to be subtypes of the constraint 'Comparable' and therefore have a 'compareTo' member.
 This is described further in section [3.4.1](#3.4.1).

 The type arguments of a call to a generic function may be explicitly specified in a call operation or may, when possible, be inferred (section [4.12.2](#4.12.2)) from the types of the regular arguments in the call.
 In the example